jusbw06/Part_Statistics/README.md

 #### Minimum Requirements:
 In order to use this software, you must be on a Linux computer with the packages `gnuplot` and `libconfig` installed via your operating system's package manager.
-This repository comes with a contains a copy of `libtdms`.
+This repository contains a copy of `libtdms`.
 See [https://iondev.ro/tdms/](https://iondev.ro/tdms/) for more information.

 #### Using the Program:
 To compile this program, change into the downloaded repository's root directory and type: